adityasant/mmW_ROBNet/README.md

 We have devised a specialized loss function that is **constellation-aware**, enabling more accurate and effective signal detection.

 ### 3. Hierarchical Detection Training Strategy
+We implement a **hierarchical training strategy** to enhance the signal detection process.